rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 During implicits resolution, the compiler search for `var/val/def` that are available in the same scope of the function that as some parameters marked as `implicit`.

 Implicit resolution is also one of the reasons why Scala compiler is so slow.
-In fact, implicit resoltion has not any impact on runtime performances, as it is done completly at compile time.
+In fact, implicits resolution has not any impact on runtime performances, as it is done completely at compile time.
 For a more detailed explanation on implicit resolution, have a look at [Implicit Parameter Resolution](http://daily-scala.blogspot.it/2010/04/implicit-parameter-resolution.html)

 So far, so good.
 We just added another piece to our dependency injection puzzle.
-Now it's time to put all the ingredients togheter and bake a tasty dependency injection cake.
+Now it's time to put all the ingredients together and bake a tasty dependency injection cake.

 ### Dependency Injection using implicits
-Until now, we learnt how to currying a function; We learnt how implicits work in Scala.
-It's time to put them all togheter.
+Until now, we learned how to currying a function; We learned how implicits work in Scala.
+It's time to put them all together.

 #### Object oriented programming
-As you probably already undestood, we can use implicits to instuct the compiler to automatically resolve components dependencies.
+As you probably already understood, we can use implicits to instruct the compiler to automatically resolve components dependencies.
 Let's start from types.
-We have already learnt that dependencies of a class should be declared in its constructor.
-We learnt that for every parameter of a function or method that is marked as `implicit`, the compiler search for an object of the same type in the class scope.
+We have already learned that dependencies of a class should be declared in its constructor.
+We learned that for every parameter of a function or method that is marked as `implicit`, the compiler search for an object of the same type in the class scope.

 {% highlight scala %}
 trait UserService {